Fort Point Lighthouse

 A famous land and sea battle of disastrous proportions was fought here on August 14, 1799.
 Under the command of Colonel Paul Revere and Commodore Dudley Saltonstall, 43 American ships were sunk and scattered all over this area of Penobscot Bay, and 1,000 soldiers fled from a smaller force of British ships and troops.

 The outside of the lighthouse is square while the inside contains brick interior lining and stairs going around in a circular pattern, making it the only unique structure of its type in Maine.
-The light was automated in 1988.
+The story goes that when constructing the tower, a spiral staircase was located nearby in great condition, but the plans called for a square construction outside, so the government carpenter simply used the spiral staircase inside while keeping to the original square design for the tower.

 Places to Visit Nearby: